-The author does not pretend to be an economist - although he lectured in that capacity in the late 1960s and early 70s before he saw the error of his ways.
+The author does not pretend to be an economist - although he lectured in that capacity in the early 1970s before he saw the error of his ways.

 Nor is it easy to pin a political label on him - although he did spend 22 years of his life as a Labour councillor with responsibilities for devising and managing unique strategies for opening up the policy process and for developing social enterprise in Europe's largest local authority.